Virtual museum

-A virtual museum is a digital entity that draws on the characteristics of a museum, in order to complement, enhance, or augment the museum experience through personalization, interactivity, and richness of content.
-Virtual museums can perform as the digital footprint of a physical museum, or can act independently, while maintaining the authoritative status as bestowed by the International Council of Museums (ICOM) in its definition of a museum.
-In tandem with the ICOM mission of a physical museum, the virtual museum is also committed to public access; to both the knowledge systems embedded in the collections and the systematic, and coherent organization of their display, as well as to their long-term preservation.
+A virtual museum is a digital entity that draws on the characteristics of a museum to complement, enhance, or augment the museum experience through personalized, interactive, and rich content.
+Virtual museums can act as the digital footprint of a physical museum, or act independently while maintaining the authoritative status as bestowed by the International Council of Museums (ICOM) in its definition of a museum.
+In tandem with the ICOM mission of physical museums, virtual museums provide public access to the knowledge systems embedded in their collections, systematically and coherently organize their display, and preserve their collections for the long term.

-As with a traditional museum, a virtual museum can be designed around specific objects (such as an art museum or a natural history museum), or can consist of online exhibitions created from primary or secondary resources (as, for example in a science museum).
-Moreover, a virtual museum can refer to the mobile or World Wide Web offerings of traditional museums (e.g., displaying digital representations of its collections or exhibits); or can be born digital content such as, 3D environments, net art, virtual reality and digital art.
-Often, discussed in conjunction with other cultural institutions, a museum by definition, is essentially separate from its sister institutions such as a library or an archive.
-Virtual museums are usually, but not exclusively delivered electronically when they are denoted as online museums, hypermuseum, digital museum, cybermuseums or web museums.
+As with traditional museums, virtual museums can be designed around specific topics (such as art or natural history), or can consist of online exhibitions created from primary or secondary resources (as, for example, in a science museum).
+Moreover, a virtual museum can refer to the mobile or online offerings of traditional museums (e.g., displaying digital representations of its collections or exhibits); or can be born digital content such as, 3D environments, net art, virtual reality and digital art.
+Often discussed in conjunction with other cultural institutions, museums, by definition, are essentially separate from their sister institutions, such as libraries or archives.
+Virtual museums are usually, but not exclusively, delivered electronically when they are denoted as online museums, hypermuseums, digital museums, cybermuseums, or web museums.

-Off-line pioneers (CD-ROM and digital media before 2000)
+Offline pioneers (CD-ROM and digital media before 2000)

 The following museums were created with digital technology before the web gained any form of popularity or mass usability.
-CD-ROM and postal mail distribution made these museums available world-wide, before web browsers, fast connections and ubiquitous web usage.
+CD-ROM and postal mail distribution made these museums available worldwide, before web browsers, fast connections, and ubiquitous web usage.